Mangeshgp14/People-Analytics-HR-Analytics-Dashboard-Development-/README.md

 <p>
 The Human Resources department of ABC, a multinational company has approached our analytics firm.
 They are seeking our help in building a modern, interactive dashboard to present to their management executives.
 They have identified some key aspects which need to be depicted in these dashboards.
-They want a dashboard that can automatically update as and when the backend data is annually updated.
+They want a dynamic dashboard that seamlessly connects to their prevailing database and provides actionable insights to the stakeholders.
 <ol>
    <li> The client wants to present some KPIs such as employee count, employee diversity, YoY growth, etc to the top executive management.
    </li>